MAISRC/ggplot_plus/README.md

 ![](README_files/figure-commonmark/moving%20facet%20labels-1.png)

-This also works, but perhaps suppressing the facet strip labels and retaining the legend is preferable:
+This also works, but a third option would be to suppress the facet strip labels entirely and instead retain the legend:

 ``` r
 ggplot(iris,